 Addiction Trends Over Time

 Addiction trends over time tend to evolve around accessibility of a substance, social acceptance, and legality.
 When a substance is widely accessible, socially accepted, and legal, or perhaps not as harshly punished, it tends to be used more.
+When it is used more, more individuals become susceptible to addiction.

 Some statistics provided by SAMHSA regarding more recent trends are as follows:11

-- Most SUDs in the United States are related to alcohol use, and the long-term trends indicate that the nation has made progress in reducing the prevalence of past year alcohol use disorders among adults.
+- Most SUDs in the United States are related to alcohol use, and the long-term trends indicate that the nation has made progress in reducing the prevalence of past-year alcohol use disorders among adults

-- The percentage of adults with an alcohol use disorder in 2014 (6.8%) has remained steady since 2011; however, the percentage was lower than percentages in 2002 to 2010.
+- The percentage of adults with an alcohol use disorder in 2014 (6.8%) has remained steady since 2011; however, the percentage was lower than percentages in 2002 to 2010

-- Although illicit drug use disorders are less prevalent than alcohol use disorders among adults, the long-term trends in this report indicate that there has been little progress in reducing the percentage of adults who had a past year illicit drug use disorder.
+- Although illicit drug use disorders are less prevalent than alcohol use disorders among adults, the long-term trends in this report indicate that there has been little progress in reducing the percentage of adults who had a past year illicit drug use disorder

-- The most common types of SUDs were related to past year marijuana use and nonmedical use of prescription pain relievers, which are the most commonly used substances among U.S. adults.
+- The most common types of SUDs were related to past-year marijuana use and nonmedical use of prescription pain relievers, which are the most commonly used substances among U.S. adults

 Addiction Treatment Statistics

-Recent statistics regarding addiction treatment revealed in 2017 that:6
+Recent statistics regarding addiction treatment reveal that:6

-- An estimated 20.7 million people aged 12 and older needed treatment for a substance use disorder; however, only 4 million (19%) people received it.
+- An estimated 20.7 million people aged 12 and older needed treatment for a substance use disorder; however, only 4 million (19%) people received it

-- Of the more than 18 million people who needed treatment but did not receive it, only 1 million (5.7%) believed they needed it.
+- Of the more than 18 million people who needed treatment but did not receive it, only 1 million (5.7%) believed they needed it

-- There are over 14,500 specialized substance abuse treatment facilities in the United States.
+- There are over 14,500 specialized substance abuse treatment facilities in the United States

-- The relapse rate for substance use disorders is estimated to be between 40-60%.
+- The relapse rate for substance use disorders is estimated to be between 40-60%

-- About 10% of American adults aged 18 and over reported being in recovery for an alcohol or drug abuse issue.
+- About 10% of American adults aged 18 and over reported being in recovery for an alcohol or drug abuse issue

 Access to Care for Addiction

 Technically speaking, there are numerous options for addiction treatment.
-Whether one has a lot or no money, there is an option out there.
 The primary issue is accessibility.
 Although there are many free groups and treatment centers, not all are within a realistic proximity.
 In fact, some localities are completely devoid of such services.
+Accordingly, numerous people struggling with addiction are faced with limited or no options.